Uncommon Insights

 Training Program Development: The System That Turns New Hires Into Productive Assets in 30 Days

 The average eCommerce brand loses $4,100 per new hire on onboarding alone.
-That's before calculating the productivity gap-the weeks or months where new employees consume resources while contributing little.
-And here's the kicker: one in three new hires begins looking for other jobs soon after starting due to a poor onboarding experience.
+That's before calculating the productivity gap, the weeks or months where new employees consume resources while contributing little.
+And here's the kicker: one in three.

 Most training programs fail because they're designed around compliance, not competence.
 They check boxes instead of building capability.
 New hires complete orientation modules, shadow someone for a few days, then get thrown into the work with a "figure it out" expectation.

 The result?
-Only 31% of U.S. employees were engaged in 2024-the lowest level in a decade.
+Only 31% of.
 In warehouse and fulfillment operations, this disengagement manifests as picking errors, packing mistakes, and customer complaints.
 The cost of replacing an employee averages 33.3% of their base salary, making training investment one of the highest-ROI activities available to operations leaders.

-This is the Capability-Based Training Architecture (CBTA)-the system that transforms new hires into productive team members in 30 days, not 90.
+This is the Capability-Based Training Architecture (CBTA), the system that turns new hires into productive team members in 30 days, not 90.

 Why Traditional Training Fails eCommerce Operations